koloideal/Argenta/README.md

     main()
 ```

 That's it!
-You now have a fully functional interactive CLI application with modular command routing.
+You now have a fully functional interactive CLI application.

-## 🔮 Features in Development

-- Full autocomplete support on Linux
-- Enhanced context switching
-- Built-in command history
-- Plugin system for extensions

 ## 📚 Documentation

-Full documentation is available at [argenta-docs.vercel.app](https://argenta-docs.vercel.app)
+Full documentation is available at [argenta.readthedocs.io](https://argenta.readthedocs.io/)

 ---

 MIT 2025 kolo | made by [kolo](https://t.me/kolo_id)